Quarterly Financial Report for the quarter ended June 30, 2018

 3. Risks and Uncertainties

-Although there have been no significant changes in the nature of the Agency's operations or programs over the last quarter, the Agency continues to face a significant volume of air travel complaints.
-This has affected overall operations within the Agency and has created pressures, which the Agency is currently addressing through reallocation of funds and business process improvements.
+Although there have been no significant changes in the nature of the Agency's operations or programs over the last quarter, the Agency will continue to exercise rigour and scrutiny in relation to its resources.

 Approval by Senior Officials